Anas Serrhat

 Anas Serrhat (أنس سرغات) is a Moroccan professional footballer who plays as a midfielder for Wydad AC.

 Career

 He started his career playing for DH Jadida and Renaissance Zemamra, before joining Wydad AC in 2020.

+On 5 November 2023, Serrhat scored his first African Football League goal in the 2023 African Football League first-leg final against Mamelodi Sundowns, claiming a 2-1 victory.